Horse Trailer Floor Mats

 A practical maintenance rhythm for trailer mats:

-- Every trip: Sweep loose debris, hose down with low-pressure water, allow to air dry before next use
+- Every trip: sweep loose debris, hose down with low-pressure water, and let it air dry before the next use.

-- Monthly: Lift all mats out, hose underside and trailer subfloor, inspect for soft spots in wood floors or pitting in aluminum, dry thoroughly before reinstalling
+- Monthly: lift all mats out, hose the underside and the trailer subfloor, inspect wood for soft spots and aluminum for pitting, and dry fully before reinstalling.

-- Quarterly: Spray with a barn-safe disinfectant, allow 10-minute contact time, rinse, and air dry in sunlight if possible
+- Quarterly: spray with a barn-safe disinfectant, allow a 10-minute contact time, rinse, and air dry in sunlight if possible.

-- Annually: Inspect mat edges for curling or wear; replace any sections showing surface degradation that could compromise traction
+- Annually: check mat edges for curling or wear and replace any section whose surface has degraded enough to affect traction.

-For ammonia odor that builds up in the trailer between cleanings, diluted white vinegar works better than perfumes and leaves no slick residue on the mat surface.
+For ammonia odor that builds up between cleanings, diluted white vinegar works better than perfumed products and leaves no slick residue on the mat surface.

 Frequently Asked Questions